11 Different Types of Owls in Maine

 3. Long-Eared Owl

-The Long-eared Owl (Asio otus) is a species of owl that can be found in Maine.
-It is one of the more common owls found in the region and can be seen year-round.
-This small to medium-sized owl has distinctive ear tufts on its head, along with yellow eyes and mottled brown plumage.
+The Long-eared Owl (Asio otus) is a species of owl found in Maine.
+It is one of the more common owls in the region and can be seen year-round.
+This small—to medium-sized owl has distinctive ear tufts on its head, along with yellow eyes and mottled brown plumage.

-Long-eared Owls prefer to nest in coniferous forests, and they often roost close together in dense vegetation.
+Long-eared Owls prefer to nest in coniferous forests and often roost close together in dense vegetation.
 They hunt mainly small mammals, birds, and insects.
 Long-eared Owls, types of owls in Maine, are also quite vocal, and their call is a low-pitched, hoot-like sound.

 They can be seen flying during the evening hours while hunting for food.
-If you’re looking for Long-eared Owls in Maine, make sure to keep an eye out during the night for their distinct call and hooting sound!
+If you’re looking for Long-eared Owls in Maine, watch for their distinct call and hooting sound during the night!

 4. Eastern Screech Owl

-The Eastern Screech Owl is also one of the most common types of owls in Maine.
-This owl is a small, nocturnal bird found throughout much of the eastern United States.
+The Eastern Screech Owl is also one of Maine’s most common types of owl.
+This small, nocturnal bird is found throughout the eastern United States.
 The Eastern Screech Owl is one of the few owls with a gray and a red morph, which means it can come in two different colorations.

 In Maine, they are mostly seen in gray and brown with white spots and streaks.
 The Eastern Screech Owl can be identified by its distinctive call, which sounds like a series of high-pitched whinnies.

-This owl tends to hunt in open fields and meadows, where they perch on low branches or fence posts.
-The Eastern Screech Owl is an important part of the food web in Maine, eating insects, rodents, amphibians, and small birds.
+The Eastern Screech Owl hunts in open fields and meadows, perching on low branches or fence posts.
+It is an important part of the food web in Maine, eating insects, rodents, amphibians, and small birds.

 5. Great Gray Owl